lzto/pex/log/bug_report.md

 Similar check exists in: ```kernel/sched/core.c```, ```SYSCALL_DEFINE1(nice, int, increment) set_user_nice() ```function is guarded by ```security_task_setnice()```  We think this LSM hook is necessary because this behavior should have been checked LSM hook(even for root), however, this is the one that definitely escaped the check.

-#LSM-18 Possible missing check LSM in ecryptfs
+#LSM-18 DAC-18 Possible missing check DAC/LSM in ecryptfs

 While looking at the code, we found out more inconsistencies in ecryptfs, please see below:  ```ecryptfs_listxattr()```